vitormanfredini/game-cpp-sdl/README.md

 - make health slowly recover
 - make a weapon factory with prototype pattern
 - bug: sometimes it doesn't find the closest enemy and fires at an enemy far away
+- render enemies from bottom to top (so they don't stay in front of others even though they are in the back)
+- load map from an image or some other external source

 # Compiling and running